Family guide to Easter in the Amsterdam Area

 Spend the day with animals

-Spring is when chicks and lambs are welcomed to all of Amsterdam’s many city farms so if your little ones are animal lovers, why not head to the sweet farm in the Westerpark, the wonderful Stadsboederij in Osdorp, the hidden Kinderboederij in the Pijp or Kinderboederij Zimmerhoeve with its wonderful playgrounds next door.
-A little further afield explore the much loved Geitenboederij Ridammerhoeve goat farm in the Amsterdamse Bos or leave the city altogether and enjoy the wonders of Elsenhove on the way to Ouderkerk aan de Amstel.
+Spring is when chicks and lambs are welcomed to all of Amsterdam’s many city farms.
+If your little ones are animal lovers, why not head to the sweet farm in Westerpark, the wonderful Stadsboederij in Osdorp, the hidden Kinderboederij in the Pijp or Kinderboederij Zimmerhoeve with its fantastic playgrounds next door?
+A little further afield, explore the much-loved Geitenboederij Ridammerhoeve goat farm in the Amsterdamse Bos or leave the city altogether and enjoy the wonders of Elsenhove on the way to Ouderkerk aan de Amstel.
 Many farms host Easter parties on Easter Sunday including egg hunts, egg decorating and opportunities for children to cuddle some newborn lambs.

 Visit the zoo

 Those who enjoy their animals on the larger side should head to the incredible ARTIS Amsterdam Royal Zoo.
 There you can enjoy an Easter breakfast buffet with a view of the giraffes and zebras, take a walk through the flowers and learn fascinating facts about all the species that lay eggs (including sharks!).